Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 AGPTEK Swimming Earbuds Best cheap

-Imagine swimming laps in a pool with your favorite music or listening to a whole audiobook while you get your exercise.
+Imagine swimming laps in a pool with your favorite tunes or listening to a whole audiobook while you get your exercise.
 No more boring workouts.

 It sounds nice.